lCaveh/Photogram/README.md

 ## Description

-_This web application allows the clients to see other user's photos, comments and like.
-However to make a new post, comment or like others images the clients need to login with their Google account by clicking on top left navigation bar.
+_Photogram is a social media photo base application that allows the users to upload photos and discuss about them.
+It allows the clients to see other user's photos, comments and likes, but to make a new post, comment or like others images the clients need to login with their Google account by clicking on top left navigation bar.
 After login as a user, the client can create a new post by uploading a photo from his/her device and writing a content for it under profile section.
 This post will be accessible in both "private Posts" and "All Posts" after that.
 All login users can write a comment for a post or like it.
 The total likes and comments will be shown underneath each post._

 ## Live Project